 Weighted means, percentages of anthropometric measurements, as well as biochemical characteristic profiles according to the latent carbohydrate eater groups are given in Table 3.6.
-Low carbohydrate eaters had higher mean BMI (27.8 kg/m2) and larger mean WC (98.9/89.9 cm in men/women) compared with 27.2, 27.3 kg/m2, and 95.9/88.7 (men/women), 98.1/87.2 (men/women) cm in moderate and high carbohydrate eaters.
+Low carbohydrate eaters had higher mean BMI (27.8 kg/m2) and larger mean WC (98.9/89.9 cm in men/women) compared with 27.2/ 27.3 kg/m2, and 95.9/88.7 (men/women), 98.1/87.2 (men/women) cm in moderate and high carbohydrate eaters.
 Moderate carbohydrate eaters had the highest prevalence of being a current smoker (27.8%), shortest time of daily physical activity (geometric mean: 0.87 hours/day), and lowest prevalence of hypertension (20.2%).

 From the results of blood tests, 6.9% of low carbohydrate eaters were found to be diabetic (diagnosed by A1C > 6.5%), while the percentages of diabetes in the moderate and high carbohydrate eaters were 3.5%, and 4.1% (p < 0.011), respectively.
 Although there was some evidence (p = 0.027) that fasting blood glucose level may be slightly higher in non-diabetic low carbohydrate eaters, the geometric mean for A1C was probably lower in moderate carbohydrate eaters (5.43, 95%CI: 5.39, 5.47).
 Total cholesterol, HDL, and LDL were all lower in the moderate carbohydrate eaters, while no evidence of any difference of TG was found across three types of carbohydrate eaters.